microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 When the underlying resource disappears the asynchronous notification function that was set up in the Notification Register callback executes again.
 From that callback, the Module makes a call to **DMF_ModuleClose()**.
 In turn, DMF executes the following code:

  1. DMF sets a flag that tells all the Module's Methods that the resource is no longer available and that Methods should not read or write to the Module's Context.
 If a Client makes a new call to one of the Module's Methods, the Method will immediately return an error to the Client without accessing the Module's Context.
- 2. **DMF waits for the all Methods that were already executing to finish executing.
+ 2. **DMF waits for all Methods that were already executing to finish executing.
 This leaves the Module's Context in a proper synchronized state while the exiting Methods are running.
 (The underlying resource may return an error when accessed, but the Module's Context remains valid while the Method executes.)
 During this wait, any new calls to the Module's Methods are immediately rejected with an error.**
  3. After the above wait is satisfied, DMF calls the Module's PreClose callback which the Client may or may not have registered for.
 It is here where the Client gets notification that the Module is no longer ready for use.
 It means that its resource is no longer available and the Client *should* stop calling the Module's Methods.
 (See SwitchBar_OnDeviceRemovalNotification).
  4. DMF calls the Module's Close callback.
 (See DMF_DeviceInterfaceTarget_Close).
 Here is where the Module closes the resource and deallocates any associated allocations.

 Note: A Module's PreClose() callback is called for any Module before its Close callback is called, regardless of whether or not it is a Notification Module.

 ### Parent-Child Module Open Option Combinations